alanmellorbjss/go-concurrency-conundrums/goroutine-rules-overview.md

 - Within any single goroutine, execution of code is _sequential_
 - Between goroutines, no guarantees exist _whatsoever_ about relative ordering of the sequential code.
 - Goroutines may communicate with each other safely by using _channels_

-### Go Scheduler overview

-- Is like a kind of operating system withing the Go language
-- Many (1000s-100,000s) goroutines may exist
-- goroutines are _lightweight_ in terms of memory/processor overhead

 ### Which code runs next?